rackerlabs/rackspace-how-to/content/rackspace-email/diagnose-and-recover-a-compromised-mailbox.md

 1. Change the password to the mailbox immediately.

   - Locking out those who have compromised the mailbox is the top priority.

+2. Scan all devices for viruses and malware.

+3.